The office

 theses/<TICKER>-thesis.md

-The full write-up: the story in two minutes, the load-bearing claim, valuation and what is priced in, risks, and falsifiers.
+The full write-up: the story in two minutes, the load-bearing claim, valuation and what is priced in, a Scenarios & timeframe block (bear / base / bull with rough magnitude and horizon), risks, and falsifiers.

 ---